 Participants will be placed in double-occupancy rooms at Whitis Court, a student residence hall located on campus within walking distance of classrooms, several restaurants, and shops.
 Roommates will be of the same gender, and assignments will be distributed upon arrival in Austin.
 Only extenuating circumstances will be considered for roommate switches.

 - Linens: sheets, towels, and pillow

-You are provided a stipend for meals and have the option to eat at dining halls on campus and/or a variety of local restaurants.
-You may also have the opportunity to cook your own meals in the dormitory kitchen, if this is your preference.
+Participants will be provided a stipend for meals and have the option to eat at dining halls on campus and/or a variety of local restaurants.
+Participant also have the opportunity to cook their own meals in the residence hall kitchen.
 Several restaurants and markets in Austin sell halal options.